QubesOS/qubes-posts/2024-XX-XX-qubes-os-4-2-2-rc1-available-for-testing.md

 As an alternative to a clean installation, there is also the option of performing an in-place upgrade without reinstalling.
 However, since Qubes 4.2.2 is simply Qubes 4.2 inclusive of all updates to date, this amounts to simply using a fully-updated 4.2 installation.
 In a sense, then, all current 4.2 users who are keeping up with updates are already testing 4.2.2-rc1, but this testing is only partial, since it does not cover things like the installation procedure.

-## Reminder: new signing key for Qubes OS 4.2
+## Reminder: new signing key for Qubes 4.2

 As a reminder, we published the following special announcement in [Qubes Canary 032](/news/2022/09/14/canary-032/) on 2022-09-14: